 Reviews of a child's progress will be made regularly.
 The review process will evaluate the impact and quality of the support and interventions.
-It will also take account of the views of the pupil and where necessary their parents/carers.
-The class teacher, in conjunction with the Assistant Headteacher for Inclusion will revise the support and outcomes based on the pupil's progress and development making any necessary amendments going forward, in consultation with parents/carers and the pupil.
-Early Help Family Support Assessment.
+It will also take account of the views of the pupil and where necessary their parents.
+The class teacher, in conjunction with the Inclusion Manager will revise the support and outcomes based on the pupil's progress and development making any necessary amendments going forward, in consultation with parents and the pupil.

+Early Help Assessment.

-In order to access some agencies which may provide advice or support to the child and school, an Early Help Family Support Assessment form (EHFSA) is completed in discussion with the pupil's parents/carers and class teacher.
-Specific agencies are then named on the EHFSA for the parents/carers to approve and sign.
+In order to access some agencies which may provide advice or support to the child and school, an Early Help Assessment form is completed (formerly the CAF) in discussion with the pupil's parents/carers and class teacher.
+Specific agencies are then named on the EHA for the parents to approve and sign.